GLP-1 Medications After 60 in Palm Springs: Risks Seniors Need to Know

 What to Tell Your Doctor

 If you're over 60 and your doctor is prescribing a GLP-1, ask them specifically about muscle preservation and bone density monitoring.
 Women face compounding risks from menopause, covered in the best exercise program for women over 50 on GLP-1s.
 Request a DEXA scan before starting the medication so you have a baseline.
 Ask about protein targets.
 And tell them you're starting or continuing a supervised resistance training program.
 Most doctors will be encouraged by that because they know the research supports it.
-Strength training matters after 40 and it matters even more after 60.
 The problem is that most patients never bring it up, and a 15-minute appointment doesn't leave much time for the doctor to cover it either.

 Call Palm Desert at (760) 766-0934, La Quinta at (760) 508-1993, or Palm Springs at (760) 388-2638.